Three box trucks driving on a motorway at dusk

 Plan and optimize direct and special runs intelligently

-Feasibility, commitment quality, and resource assignment must be evaluated in real time.
+Feasibility, commitment quality, and resource use need to be evaluated in real time.

-Directness, urgency, and individuality have to come together in one dispatch logic.
+Directness, urgency, and individuality need to come together in one dispatch logic.

 Different terms, one closely related operational logic